-Data in this area plan is current as of March 23, 2010 October 7, 2003.
+Data in this area plan is current as of [Adoption date of GPA No. 1122] March 23, 2010.
 Any General Plan amendments approved subsequent to that date are not reflected in this area plan and must be supported by their own environmental documentation.
 A process for incorporating any applicable portion of these amendments into this area plan is part of the General Plan Implementation Program.